At Barnes, we are working hard to become a more sustainable school and take great pride in helping to protect and preserve our world.

 The programme guides schools on their sustainable journey, providing a framework to help embed key environmental issues into the heart of school life.
 These include: Biodiversity, Litter, Waste Minimisation, Transport, Healthy Living, Energy, Water, School Grounds and Global Citizenship.

 The scheme not only empowers pupils and raises environmental awareness, but it also combines learning and action for the improvement of the environmental performance of schools.

 Schools entering the programme can gain a Bronze, Silver, and, ultimately, a Green Flag award through an assessment process.

-We are pleased to announce that we have been awarded the Eco-schools Bronze award for our achievements so far.
+We are pleased to announce that we have been awarded the Eco-schools Bronze and Silver awards for our achievements so far.

 Our recently elected Eco-Team is made up of a group of dedicated eco-warriors from Year 5 and 6.

 The Eco-Team will be organising and leading whole school initiatives for all year groups to be involved in.
 We believe that every child in the school has a part to play in looking after our school environment and local community.